simonjellvert/nercia_e-commerse/README.md

 #### Obvious redirecting (checkout)
 In this version a user that is not authenticated is not able to enter the checkout page, instead it is redirected to the sign up page - but without any messages.
 It's a bug that should be fixed in the upcoming versions.

+#### Google map warning
+The Google Map on contacts page works as I expect it do, but get this warning in the browser console:
+"Google Maps
+JavaScript API has been leaded directly without leading=async.
+This can result in suboptimal performance.
+For best-practice leading patterns please see: https://goo.gle/js-api-loading" Next version should have solved this warning.

+#### Webhooks for payment
+The code is set up but haven't had the time to test it, but will be tested and implemented for next version.

+#### Refined file adder
+The button for file adding in products and contacts templates does not look so good and should be refined for better UX.

 ---

 ## Technologies used